 I experienced it and a big part of me has accepted my circumstances as my new reality most of the time.
 But while an active part of me felt and played out a story of acceptance, hovering in the background is a sad, tired, and uncomfortable being just working toward "getting through this".
-While I say I accept my current condition, I am also dreaming of the day that I can move and walk without effort.
-I am aiting for the day my body will stop buzzing and being numb.
+While I say I accept my current condition, two years later and still challenged by stiff movement and a combination of numb and bizarre sensation.
+I also daily dream of the day that I can move and walk without effort.
+I am honestly just waiting and wishing for the day my body will stop buzzing and being numb.
 There is a big part of me that doesn't accept this at all.
 And she cries often.

 So now here I am, just under two years after falling down the stairs and just over one year of adventurous travels.
 Here I am sitting in a pub in Dublin, Ireland, one ear listening to Irish brogues tell stories to each other over pints at 2:00 in the afternoon on a Tuesday, the other ear listening to my internal dialogue about the story I want to tell you today.
 I came to Dublin for a single day because it was the cheapest flight back to Pittsburgh.